VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 test_df = test_df.set_index("index")
 ```

-Let's look at the dataframes
+Your dataframes are:

 ```python
 train_df.head()

 test_df.head()
 ```

-#### Let's try `--cb` in Python
+##  Contextual bandits Python tutorial

-First, create the Python model - this stores the model parameters in the Python `vw` object.
-Here we use arguments for a Contextual Bandit with four possible actions.
+First, create the Python model store the model parameters in the Python `vw` object.

+Use the following command for a contextual bandit with four possible actions:

 ```python
 from vowpalwabbit import pyvw

 vw = pyvw.vw("--cb 4")
 ```

-Note: You can pass `--quiet` if you want vw to stop talking while it's working.
+>**Note:** Use `--quiet` command to turn off diagnostic information in Vowpal Wabbit.

-Next, for each train example we call learn on our vw model.
+Now, call learn for each trained example on your Vowpal Wabbit model.

 ```python
 for i in train_df.index:
   action = train_df.loc[i, "action"]